The Way It Is

 For too long women have been taught that femininity equals fragility and softness.
 Men are the strong protectors of women.
 However, this 'contract' is often broken by the men who are supposed to be protectors.
 Husbands, boyfriends or lovers can often turn into abusers when a relationship breaks down.
 And then the male-dominated justice system and police, are often not there for women when they need support most.

 Women around the world spend a majority of their lives feeling pressured, targeted and tormented.
-In some cultures, woman targeted violence reaches graphic extremes.
+In some cultures, female targeted violence reaches graphic extremes.

-Women are still waiting all over the world for men to 'rescue' them.
-However, women cannot wait for laws and the police (who tend to be men), to defend them from rape.
-For one thing, they are not around when the act is occurring and for another, the judicial process is often completely humiliating and degrading for women.
+Women are still waiting all over the world for men to 'rescue' them enforcement of laws and the police (who tend to be men), to defend them from rape.
+The police are often not around when the act is occurring and the judicial process is often completely humiliating and degrading for women.

 As the BBC reported, "38% of all women murdered were killed by their partners".
 In other words, their partners, the men who are supposed to be closest to them in a patriarchal society and their protectors are quite often their killers.